northloopforensics/DEPAD/README.md

 1. Working with a copy, select the directory containing padded files.
 2. Select an output.
-3. Input the number of bytes and their location.
+3. Define the number of bytes to be removed from the start or end of the file data.
 4. DEPAD will then write file copies from the input/source directory to the output directory less the bytes defined by the user.
 5. These copies will have their file name altered to include "AMENDED_" so the user can easily tell the difference from original files.
 6. DEPAD also creates a text report showing the files copied, their original MD5 hash value, and the MD5 of the amended file.